 7. I know how to fight for myself.

 I’m fully aware of my worth now, but once upon a time, I hated myself.
 Honestly, I’m not even sure I can say that, because that would mean I’d at least have something tangible to know what was “wrong” with me, but I didn’t even know who I was.
 I was so lost in the lies he convinced me of, that I lost sight of myself.
-That could never possibly happen again.
+That will never happen again.
 I’ve built myself up so much stronger than I ever was.

 8. I started traveling and learning.